-Lot creation or development on a portion of a site having a steep slope and/or a potential erosion hazard shall require the submission of a slope stability report, prepared by a qualified professional engineer, to ensure that the property is suitable for development.
-Such report shall be to the satisfaction of the Township and the Conservation Authority.
+Lot creation or development on a portion of a site having a steep slope and/or a potential erosion hazard shall require the submission of a technical slope stability report, prepared by a qualified professional engineer, to ensure that the property issuitable for development.
+Such reports shall be to the satisfaction of the Township and the Conservation Authority.